Millington0304/Stats201_Yuanjun_Lin/Data/ReadMe.md

 **CONUS Climate Grid Data (1895-Present)**
+This dataset is chosen for its reliability and completeness due to the nature of being sourced from NOAA by the US government.
+The data is obtained by NOAA through industry-standard meteorological measurement instruments.

 1. **Overview:**
    - **Title:** Continental United States (CONUS) Climate Grid Data (on temperature and precipitation)
    - **Temporal Coverage:** 1895-Present